Anusha-017/LIC-LAB-1/README.md

 1.DC Analysis- Determines the quiescent operating point(Q point) and ensures the NMOS operates in the saturation region for proper amplification.

-2.AC Analysis- Examines the small-signal gain of the amplifier.
-The NMOS active load increases output impedance, leading to improved voltage gain.
+2.AC Analysis- it is observed that the load capacitance introduces a dominant pole at the output, limiting the high-frequency response of the amplifier.

+Hence, the CS amplifier design meets the required specifications and demonstrates proper biasing, gain performance, and bandwidth characteristics

 3.Transient Analysis-Validates the amplifier’s response to a time-varying signal.
 Confirms signal amplification and phase inversion, which is a characteristic of a common source amplifier.